tweag/cybersourcery_demo_site/README.md

 ## Features

 The Cybersourcery gems do not dictate how you build your application's checkout system.
-This project illustrates how to use all of the gems' features.
-See the gems' README for links to specific examples, or review these files in the following order for a general overview:
+You can use whichever subset of features are appropriate for your project.
+This demo project illustrates how to use all of the gems' features.
+See the gems' README for links to specific examples of the various features, or review the files listed below for a general overview:

-1. Config and setup: the Cybersourcery gem includes generators for `cybersourcery.rb` and `cybersourcery_profiles.yml`.
-The Cybersourcery Testing gem includes a generator for the `.env` file.
+1. Config and setup:

   ```
   .env